 I do stretches especially for the arms fingers and back and tend to do a short workout before actually going into violin practise for the day.
 (The two pose charts above are some of the stretches that I would do that you could also find useful.)
 Some Yoga poses to stretch out your body would also be useful in maintaining a good balance and helps your mind to be calm before practise.

 At my gym work out I work to strengthen not only my arms and shoulders but my core muscles as well because playing the violin as a solo instrument requires a lot standing up and movement around the core, you would want your core to be stengthened in order to build endurance for playing the violin.
 With strength, there will also be endurance and less stress on the muscles to do the work.

 3. Always checking my posture

-At all times, I work at checking that I have a good posture in playing.
-In standing, I stand upright and not slouch and in sitting I make sure that my feet are in a 90 degree angle and that I am not sitting completely into my seat but a little more towards the edge.
+At all times while playing the violin, I work at checking that I have a good posture.
+In standing, I stand upright and not slouch as that will cause undue stress to the back.
+In sitting I make sure that my feet are in a 90 degree angle and that I am not sitting completely into my seat but a little more towards the edge.
 To help me with this, I use Backjoy, a nifty contraption that enables me to sit with less strain on my back.

 I also check that my fingers are in the correct position and that my thumb is not pressed too tightly against the neck.
 When I am playing the different strings, I coincide the angle of my elbows and arms accordingly and not use my back or neck to compensate the movement instead.